Growing A Law Firm | Expanding Your Law Practice

 Law societies are appreciative if you notify them of your expansion plans.
-Open communication can prevent misunderstandings and build trust.
-Leaving the law society to uncover your plans on their own can lead to awkward and time consuming questions.
+Therefore, provide open communication which can prevent misunderstandings and build trust.
+Leaving the law society to uncover your plans on their own can lead to awkward and time-consuming questions.

 Some law firms allocate their marketing spend on multi-media campaigns – billboards, radio, even advertisements on top of urinals at airports.
 This strategy can be effective for injury law, where anyone can be a potential client.
 It may not work well for other practice areas.
 The lesson is, know your target market.